TendrilApps/tendrils-cli/README.md

 ### Filtering by Name
 - Using the `--names (-n)` argument
-- Available on all of the actions listed above
 - Only includes tendril [names](#names) that match any of the given names
     - Glob patterns are supported
-- Any tendril names that do not match are omitted, and any tendrils without any matching names are omitted entirely.
+- Any tendril names that do not match are omitted
 ``` bash
 td link -n file1.txt file2.txt *.json
 ```